 Next step: pop the MacPaint diskette in and load up the application.
 You had to wait another 5 minutes before you could actually get started painting with the large bar of soap-on-a-rope Steve Jobs cleverly branded a “mouse.”

 If you wanted to save your masterpiece, you had to eject the application diskette, pop in a blank Verbatim diskette and save your “painting file” on that, all 1.44 MB of it, as a maximum.
 Or you could just print it on your $3000 dot matrix printer.
-We Gen-X mastered patience out of necessity.
+I had to master patience out of necessity.

 Which is More Significant to You: Images or Story?